phishing attacks

 How to Stay Safe

-Understanding what is phishing attack is the first step to staying safe.
-Today, scammers are even using AI to create fake messages that look 100% real.
-They try to trick you into sharing your details.
-To keep your money safe, always follow this 3-step safety rule:
+The first step to staying safe is to know what a phishing attack is.
+Today, scammers are even using AI to generate fake messages that look 100% real.
+They try to get you to give away your details.
+Here is a 3-step safety rule to always follow to keep your money safe:

-1. Verify: Always call your bank directly if you get a suspicious message.
+1. Always contact your bank directly if you receive a suspicious message.
+Verify

-2. Think: No official company will ever ask for your OTP or password.
+2. Think: No official company will ever ask you for your OTP or password.

-3. Report: If you see a phishing attack, report it on the National Cyber Crime portal immediately.
+3. Report: In case you find a phishing attack, report the same to the National Cyber Crime portal immediately.

 Frequently Asked Questions